DerickEddington/dotfiles/README.md

 - Incorporates [Home Manager](https://github.com/nix-community/home-manager),
   with substantial configuration for MATE Desktop and Firefox.

+- Extra support for debugging of binaries (executables & libraries) installed by Nix packages (pre-built w/o rebuilding or locally-built), and also for arbitrary binaries via dedicated per-user temporary directories, according to your choice.
+Automatic setup of GDB to find debug-info and source-code for all these.
+Options for Home Manager to configure all this.

 - Substantial Emacs configuration, and a little configuration for other apps.
   (Not managed by Home Manager.)